 A note from the program director

-I’ve come to see the MFA in Interdisciplinary Arts as my beloved community, and I welcome you into this “collective of unicorns,” as Greg Tate of Burnt Sugar The Arkestra Chamber called us in his remarks at the March 2015 Commencement in Port Townsend.
+The MFA in Interdisciplinary Arts is my beloved community, and I welcome you into this “collective of unicorns,” as Greg Tate of Burnt Sugar The Arkestra Chamber called us in his remarks at the March 2015 Commencement in Port Townsend.

 We invite you to shape your own learning and future as an engaged artist, and we look forward to sharing the path with you on this leg of your journey.